 Testing: do not underestimate the final step

-QA is essential, though some business owners who want to save up some funds try to skip this part at all or hate checking some critical functionality only.
+Testing is essential, though some business owners who want to save up some funds try to skip this part or hate checking some critical functionality only.
 Testing ensures that all the requirements are covered, as well as everything that has been mentioned.

 If the testing phase is skipped or shortened because of a lack of budget the user gets a raw product with typical bugs.
 If the user is not satisfied with the product, he stops using it and goes to the competitors, picking the competing product.
 Not the best scenario, right?
 As a rule, QA processes take up to 30% of all the development cycle time.

-- The second app should be developed separately or written with a cross-platform framework.
-Thus the time and efforts will not be that significant.
+- The second app should be developed separately or written with the cross-platform framework.
+Thus, the time and effort will not be that significant.

-- From our side, we would kindly recommend you to work with a development agency.
-The reason is simple - the team in the agency has all the needed skills to process the custom conversion tools and cope with the appearing challenges.
-As a rule, post-release support is also included in the set of android application development services.
+- From our side, we would kindly recommend you work with a development agency.
+The reason is simple -the team in the agency has all the needed skills to process the conversion and cope with the appearing challenges.
+As a rule, post-release support is also included in the set of services.